-Anyone who plans to break ground with a shovel, auger or excavating equipment must call 811 at least two full business days before you dig-it's the law.
-An expert representing your utility and other service providers will come mark the approximate location of all buried lines that are owned by them.
-This service is free; however, privately owned lines are not included (see illustration).
-The property owner will need to hire a private utility locator to find and mark these lines, which does cost a fee.
+Before you break ground with a shovel, auger or other equipment, call 811 at least two business days before you dig-it's the law.
+A utility representative will come mark the approximate location of your buried utility lines.
+The service is free for Avista residential customers.
+Privately-owned lines can be located for a fee.